MikeHopcroft/labyrinth/src/conversion/azure/ISSUES.md

   * Materializers don't know specifics of other node materializations

 * Top 2
+  * Unit test for resourceGraph
-  * BUG: convertVNet() shouldn't route directly to the Internet.
+  * x BUG: convertVNet() shouldn't route directly to the Internet.
-  * Add node keys to sample_resource_graph.ts
+  * x Add node keys to sample_resource_graph.ts
   * Check for places to use createKeyVariant()
   * Consistant naming for converters (Ip vs IP, etc)
     * nic: convertNIC,